 - Engage students with the Australian Curriculum: Digital Technologies.

 The selection process for the first round of Digital Literacy School Grants has been finalised.
 There are 54 successful projects from across Australia.

 Application process for Round Two

-For more information, including eligibility requirements, please see the DLSG Grant Guidelines and consult the Frequently Asked Questions (FAQs), below.
+For more information, please consult the Frequently Asked Questions (FAQs) below.